Edible wild nettles are better than you might think!

 To harvest Nettles, take care to handle the harvest gently.
 And wearing gloves is probably a good idea.
 That’s because the underside of their leaves are armed with tiny stinging spines.
 And the stems have these spines as well.
 Moreover, one nick from these little needles can give you an uncomfortable stinging itchy rash.
 Fortunately, for many, the sting wears off within a couple of hours.
 But for others it is very painful.
 And how bad the sting is can vary from plant to plant and season to season.

 So you might want to use clippers to snip your nettles.
 That way you’re less likely to touch those pokers.

 When is the best time to harvest nettles to eat?

 Ideally, harvest nettles a couple of weeks after they have emerged from the soil.
-At this point, they should have several pairs of leaves on a stem less than a couple of feet tall.
-Make your cut just above a pair of leaves, and the remaining plant should regenerate more growth to harvest later in the season.
+At this point, they should have several pairs of leaves on a stem.
+And the stems will likely be less than a couple of feet tall.
+Go for the cleanest parts you can find.
+That’s because washing means handling those stingers.